toivjon/max-pondus/backend/README.md

 # Max Pondus - Backend

-The backend for the Max Pondus weight training journal.
+The backend for the MaX Pondus weight training journal.

 ## Build
 The build scripts can be found from the scripts folder.